nitish6133/Demo/README.md

 npm login --registry=http://localhost:8081/repository/frontend-packages/
 ```

-You’ll be prompted for your username, password, and email.
+You'll be prompted for your username, password, and email.
 Ensure your registry is accessible and the credentials are correct.

 2. build the app